CCRI-Cyberknights/stemday_2025/README.md

 Parrot Linux Home Edition VM designed for a **guided Capture The Flag (CTF)** experience for high school students.

 This repository is for **administrators and collaborators** creating and managing the CTF content.
-Students will receive a separate, simplified fork of this project that will be unguided to take home, baked into a usb stick with Parrot Home.
+Students will receive a separate, simplified fork of this project that will be unguided to take home, baked into a USB stick with Parrot Home.

 ---